Best Ladies Petite Golf Clubs 2025

 (Image credit: Golf Monthly)

-At just over five foot, when I first started playing golf I used a set of hand-me-down women’s irons.
+I'm not the tallest golfer on the planet, so when I first started playing golf I used a set of hand-me-down women’s irons.
 I believed that because they had a lightweight women's shaft that they were perfectly suitable for me, no consideration was given to whether they were right for my height.

 For petite women golfers, using clubs that are too long will affect your posture because you will end up standing too far away from the ball with little or no spine tilt and this will also lead to a distinct lack of control.

 The longer your golf clubs, the more they will weigh.
 This might only be a slight difference, but every gram counts when it comes to control.
 Do you get to the end of a game of golf feeling exhausted?
 Does swinging your clubs sometimes feel a bit laborious?
-The chances are the clubs you are using are not only too long but also too heavy, and added weight can lead to an inconsistent swing.
+The chances are the clubs you are using are not only too long but also too heavy and added weight can lead to an inconsistent swing.

 Standard women's clubs are designed for a 5'7" golfer.
 The shorter you are, the more you will benefit from a set that is custom-fit for your petite height.
 A standard women's driver shaft, for instance, is 44 inches long.
 Mine, which has been custom-fit, is two inches shorter than standard.